-The First Wave Of Skinheads
+The First Wave Of The Skinheads

-In a nod to the mod and rocker subcultures that preceded them, skinheads donned slick coats and loafers, buzzing their hair in a quest to become cool in their own right — and to disassociate themselves from the hippie movement.
+In a nod to the mod and rocker subcultures that preceded them, skinheads donned slick coats and loafers, buzzing their hair in a quest to become cool in their own right — and to disassociate themselves from the hippies.

 By 1970, the first generation of skinheads had begun to frighten their peers.
 Popular media exacerbated this fear, with Richard Allen’s 1970 cult classic novel Skinhead — about a racist London skinhead obsessed with clothes, beer, soccer, and violence — serving as a prime example.

 And thus, the party began to infiltrate the group.
-“We were trying to think about race wars,” said Joseph Pearce, a now repentant National Front member who wrote propaganda for the group throughout the 1980s, in The Story of Skinhead.
+“We were trying to think about race wars,” said Joseph Pearce, a repentant former National Front member who wrote propaganda for the group throughout the 1980s, in The Story of Skinhead.
 “Our job was to basically disrupt the multicultural society, the multi-racial society, and make it unworkable.”

 “[Our goal was to] make the various different groups hate each other to such a degree that they couldn’t live together,” Pearce added, “and when they couldn’t live together you end up with that ghettoized, radicalized society from which we hoped to rise like the proverbial phoenix from the ashes.”

-Southall Riots And The Subculture Today
+Escalating Violence And The State Of The Subculture Today

 “I got asked a lot by people, about like well, you seem to know a bit about skinheads, I thought they were all racists… Depends on where you start reading your story.
 If you go right back and start your story right back at the beginning, and get yourself a good foundation of your knowledge of skinhead culture and where it was born from…You know what it was about.
 You can see where it was distorted.
 It did start off as one thing; now it’s branched to mean untold things.”

 When that man was released from prison four years later, he would go on to provide security for a band called Skrewdriver.
-While it started off as a non-political Oi! band, over time it would grow close with various right-wing political groups and eventually become one of the most influential neo-Nazi rock bands in the world.
+While Skrewdriver started off as a non-political Oi! band, over time it would grow close with various radical right-wing political groups and eventually become one of the most influential neo-Nazi rock bands in the world.